 - Exercise even if you don’t like it or seems ridiculous

-Last exercise we presented in Part 1 was “cross crawls”.
+The last exercise we presented in Part 1 was “cross crawls”.

 When you work at your computer or sewing machine, your posture is pretty much like this

 We need to correct this.
-We do this with an “empowering” posture like in the images below. push your chest forward, pull back your shoulders, extend your hands and spread your fingers.
+We do this with an “empowering” posture like in the images below. push your chest forward, pull back your shoulders, extend your hands, and spread your fingers.
 Do this a couple of times, and hold the posture for a couple of breaths.
 Remember the deep breathing!

 This posture will stretch a little your back muscles and straighten your spinal column.
 Try it!